Live Like a Local Itinerary

 20 Church St., Waynesville 28786

 The Classic Wineseller is where locals go for a relaxing evening of great music and fine wine.
 Owned and operated by local husband and wife wine connoisseurs, you will find an extensive list of fine wines and a wide variety of craft beers.
 Grab a drink along with an after dinner cheese plate and enjoy some great entertainment by one of the many talented musicians featured each week.

 Mid-Apr–Mid-Oct: Wed & Sat – 8:00 a.m.–12:00 p.m.

 When the locals want fresh produce and local delights, they know the place to go is Haywood’s Historic Farmers Market in Waynesville.
 Enjoy a variety of just-picked produce, heritage crafts and other local offerings among the company of residents and visitors alike.
 You will see why folks come from far and wide to get a taste of Haywood County!

 If there is one thing the locals love, it’s their craft breweries.
-Haywood County is the proud home of four homegrown microbreweries: BearWaters Brewery, Boojum Brewing, Frog Level Brewery, and Tipping Point Tavern.
-Each has their own distinct taste sp spend the afternoon at one (or more) trying their various taps.
+Haywood County is the proud home of four homegrown microbreweries: BearWaters Brewery, Boojum Brewing, Frog Level Brewery, and Tipping Point Brewery and Tavern.
+Each has its own distinct taste, so spend the afternoon at one (or more) trying their various taps.
 Order up a frosty flight and don’t forget to grab a growler of your favorite to take home.